Interview Singulart/https://www.singulart.com/de/künstler/katharina-dustmann-37075?ref=ts

 And how did these come together?

 Katharina: It started with my teacher saying: "I can't give you a better grade than an A for your drawing."
-He encouraged me with that and I felt a great passion for further artistic activities, e.g. taking on some festive activities for school parties, which gave me space for my creative ideas.
+He encouraged me with that and I felt a great passion for further artistic activities, for example taking on some festive activities for school parties, which gave me space for my creative ideas.
 Building ghost trains, a ball throwing system to knock over teachers depicted in a picture, etc. But I also, to everyone's dismay, sprayed the foam from fire extinguishers onto the walls of the auditorium as a work of art, or draped the stuffed animals from biology class in the trees outside in the pouring rain for an exhibition.
 So, they loved me and they hated me.
 In the end they let me leave school, even though I was classified as particularly intelligent in a test, simply because I was too different.
 But then I knew that I would become an artist.

-The images have always been the focus, usually at the same time.
+The images have always been in focus, usually at the same time.
 Whether it's painting or photography or simply perceiving visual ideas while I'm working on music compositions in the studio or as a director in a production.
 For me as a synesthete, images and music are inseparable anyway.
 When I make music, I see images and when I see images, I hear music.
 So it's quite natural for me that an image also has a sound.
 But not everyone can hear it, so I use the sound images to make something audible for everyone.

 Please tell me more about it, such as CG Jung's idea of the unconscious action in the second level and the resulting imagination of each individual, and how you challenge your audience to discover their own story in your art.